There are many “Why did it …” and “Why did it not …” in Moonfall. But that’s part of the charm, I suppose.

 As for the visual selling point of the show, erm, the gravity havoc wreaked by a misbehaving Luna is eyecatching.
 Very eyecatching and absolutely perfect if in a video game.
 The many ways frenzied gravity could be manipulated for good use was also, what’s a good word, creative?
 Probably impossible under real physics but nonetheless, creative.

 (Other viewers would likely find these solutions ludicrous, as like many other developments in the story.
-For me, though, they were entertaining enough.
+For me, though, they were entertaining and charming enough.
 I just kept watching and munching popcorn.)

 Check out my other snappy movie reviews.